watem-sedem/watem-sedem/docs/input.rst

 ************

-The average bulk density (in :math:`kg.m{-3}`) of the soil in the catchment (integer).
-This value is used to convert the mass of transported sediment to volumes.
-A good default value for Belgium is 1350 kg/m³.
+The average bulk density (in :math:`kg.m{-3}`) of the soil in the catchment (as integer16).
+This value is used to convert the mass of the transported sediment to volumes.
+A good default value for Flanders is 1350 kg/m³.

 .. _rfactor_var: